Open Adoption Pros and Cons [The Benefits for Everyone Involved]

 Open Adoption Benefits

-If there’s ever an emergency, you’ll be one of the first people to know the situation, and you can provide potentially life-saving medical history information.
+- If there’s ever an emergency, you can provide potentially life-saving medical history information.

 It is up to you to determine how much openness you want in your adoption.
 Your adoption specialist will help you find the perfect adoptive family that is comfortable with the amount of contact that you choose before and after the placement.
-So, no matter what your situation is, you’ll be able to find an adoptive family that meets your needs for an adoption.
+So, no matter what your situation, you’ll be able to find an adoptive family that meets your needs.

 Disadvantages of Open Adoption

-Additionally, you might decide not to choose an open adoption if you have trouble establishing boundaries with the adoptive family or if both parties are unable to adhere to their open adoption agreement.
+Additionally, you might decide to choose a closed adoption if you have trouble establishing boundaries with the adoptive family.
 Communication is one of the most important aspects of any open adoption.
-But a lack of communication or not feeling ready for the challenges that come with it can cause some open adoption problems.
+But a lack of communication, or not feeling ready for the challenges that come with it, can cause some open adoption problems.